lanl/Theseus/README.md

 ## Demonstration

-A reduced data set is provided, named **data.RDS**.
+A reduced data set is provided, named **data_illustration.RDS**.
 This example code will reproduce Figures 2, 3, 4, 6, and 7 of the manuscript, "Towards Improved Heliosphere Sky Map Estimation with Theseus".
-The R code to produce the figures is **theseus.R** and will source in the functions found within **theseus_function.R**.
+The R code to produce the figures is **theseus_illustration.R** and will source in the functions found within **theseus_functions.R**.
 This should only take 1-2 minutes to run.

-The file **ibex_rgb.csv** is to match the color palette in the Theseus paper (below).
+The binned direct event data for the ESA 4 "A" maps along with the Theseus and ISOC sky map estimates are provided in **data_results.RDS**.
+The code to reproduce Figures 13 and 14 of the manuscript is **theseus_results.R** Anyone wishing to use the binned direct event data for *space science* (not statistical methodological development) should contact the LANL IBEX team first (email dreisenfeld@lanl.gov).

 ## Instructions for use